 Clear guidelines upfront will ensure that you can expect concrete results.

 This small investment in time will provide stress-relief later as you check in on the progress.

 You won’t need to go through and re-do any projects if you have given explicit directions.

 Once you have delegated a task, let it go and don’t try to micromanage.

-There are more than one way to get a job completed, and while it might not be done exactly how you would do it, appreciate the result.
+There is more than one way to get a job completed, and while it might not be done exactly how you would do it, appreciate the result.

 Although you may have delegated responsibility to another person, relax knowing that while you have help, you can still be available for coaching or questions until the task is completed.

-Once you have someone trained on how to handle a new job, your time is freed up to handle things more effectively.
+Once you have someone trained on how to handle a new job, your time is freed up to manage things more effectively.